sodadata/soda-core/docs/community.md

 # Community

-Soda SQL is open source software distributed under the Apache License v2
+Soda SQL is open source software distributed under the Apache License v2.

-Get involved, cause we believe Soda SQL is going to be an important part of many data platforms and you have a perspective to contribute.
+Get involved!
+We believe Soda SQL is going to be an important part of many data platforms and you have the opportunity to contribute.

 ## Slack